Signing up for Peacock? Use an Android device to get the best deal

 After making an account on Android, you'll be able to log in and watch on other devices like iPhones, Xboxes or smart TVs from LG and Vizio.
 The only difference now is that you'll be able to access the Premium content for free until mid-October.

-One place you might not be able to watch Peacock: Amazon Fire TV or Roku.
-Like AT&T's HBO Max, as of writing Peacock has yet to reach a deal with the two most popular streaming platforms.
+A couple places you might not be able to watch Peacock: Amazon Fire TV and Roku.
+Like AT&T's HBO Max, as of this writing, Peacock has yet to reach a deal with the two most popular streaming platforms.

 Discuss: Signing up for Peacock?
 Use an Android device to get the best deal